cbelth/ATP-morphology/README.md

 # Abduction of Tolerable Productivity

-_The Greedy and Recursive Search for Morphological Productivity_<br>
+_The Greedy and Recursive Search for Morphological Productivity._<br>
 <a href="https://cbelth.github.io/" target="_blank">Caleb Belth</a>,
 <a href="https://paynesa.github.io/" target="_blank">Sarah Payne</a>,
 <a href="https://www.denizbeser.org/" target="_blank">Deniz Beser</a>,